 The Company's amended and restated certificate of incorporation and the GoHealth Holdings, LLC Agreement require that the Company and GoHealth Holdings, LLC at all times maintain a one-to-one ratio between the number of shares of Class A common stock issued by the Company and the number of LLC Interests owned by the Company, except as otherwise determined by the Company.
-Additionally, the Company's amended and restated certificate of incorporation and the GoHealth Holdings, LLC Agreement require that the Company, except as otherwise determined by the Company.
-Additionally, the Company's amended and restated certificate of incorporation and the GoHealth Holdings, LLC Agreement require that the Company and GoHealth Holdings, LLC at all times maintain a one-to-one ratio between the number of shares of Class B common stock owned by the Continuing Equity Owners and their respective permitted transferees, except as otherwise determined by the Company.
-Only the Continuing Equity Owners and the permitted transferees of Class B common stock.
+Additionally, the Company's amended and restated certificate of incorporation and the GoHealth Holdings, LLC Agreement require that the Company and GoHealth Holdings, LLC at all times maintain a one-to-one ratio between the number of shares of Class B common stock owned by the Continuing Equity Owners and their respective permitted transferees and the number of LLC Interests owned by the Continuing Equity Owners and their respective permitted transferees, except as otherwise determined by the Company.
+Only the Continuing Equity Owners and the permitted transferees of Class B common stock are permitted to hold shares of Class B common stock.
 Shares of Class B common stock are transferable for shares of Class A common stock only together with an equal number of LLC Interests.